digibib/koha-rfidhub/README.md

 ## TODOs
 * Error handling QA
-* Add more metrics and expose tot he status endpoint
+* Add more metrics and expose to the status endpoint
 * Improve test coverage
 * Find the best way to make error and status messages translatable